Meeru – Paradise found

 How we did it:

-- We booked with Thomson, they came out cheapest the time we wanted to go, the staff were pretty helpful in store too.
+- We booked with TUI, they came out cheapest the time we wanted to go, the staff were pretty helpful in store too.

 - Flights were with Emirates, and we paid for a 2 night stopover in Dubai.